There are several levels of credentialing in nursing, but the majority of the workforce today consists of RNs.

 Program Entry Requirements

-- Performance on the license exam: our three year mean for the NCLEX-RN will be at or above the national mean for the same three-year period.
+- Performance on the license exam: the expected level of achievement for annual pass rate for the NCLEX-RN will be at or above 80% for all first-time test takers.

-2. Program completion: Expected level of achievement for program completion.
+2. Program completion: the expected level of achievement for program completion rate will be at or above 58%.

-3. Job Placement rates: Expected level of achievement for placement rates.
+3. Job Placement rates: the expected level of achievement for job placement rate will be at or above 60%.

 National Council Licensure Examination for Registered Nurses (NCLEX-RN®) First Time Pass Rate